una/personal-goals/happy-moments/happy-moments.md

 01/29/2015
 ---
 Today I went to a coffee shop called Cherrywood for the first time with Mae and Dahn.
 There was live music and we sat outside.

+01/30/2015
+---
+One of my new friends came over tonight and really confided in me about her life and relationship.
+We sat on my porch and talked.
+I'm really glad that she felt so comfortable with me already to be so honest with me.

+02/02/2015
+---
+Today I presented a master class on Sass for Skillcrush.
+Someone tweeted at me afterward saying "@Una thank you so much for the Sass class!
+I can't wait to learn more and you're a wonderful inspiration!"